bitcoin/bitcoin/doc/managing-wallets.md

 ### 1.4 Backing Up the Wallet

+> [!IMPORTANT]
-To backup the wallet, the `backupwallet` RPC or the `Backup Wallet` GUI menu item must be used to ensure the file is in a safe state when the copy is made.
+> To backup the wallet, the `backupwallet` RPC or the `Backup Wallet` GUI menu item must be used to ensure the file is in a safe state when the copy is made.

 In the RPC, the destination parameter must include the name of the file.
 Otherwise, the command will return an error message like "Error: Wallet backup failed!" for descriptor wallets.
 If it is a legacy wallet, it will be copied and a file will be created with the default file name `wallet.dat`.